Lab Architecture

 • Dedicated Disks: Each node has its SSD disks attached to one of its USB 3.0 ports.
 SSD disk + SATA to USB 3.0 adapter is needed for each node.

 • Centralized SAN: Each node has Flash Disk (USB3.0) for running OS and additional storage capacity is provide via iSCSI from a SAN (Storage Area Network).
-One of the cluster nodes, gateway, is configured as SAN server, and it needs to have SSD disk attached to its USB3.0 port.
+One of the cluster nodes, san, is configured as SAN server, and it needs to have SSD disk attached to its USB3.0 port.

 Dedicated Disks